Justin Simien: Career

 At Disney Investor Day 2020, he was announced as the showrunner for a new Disney+ series about Lando Calrissian, called Lando.

-In April 2021, Simien signed on to direct a new film adaptation of the Disney theme park attraction, The Haunted Mansion.
-Haunted Mansion releases on July 28, 2023.
-More recently, he signed an overall deal with Paramount Television Studios, of which he develop projects like an adaptation of Geoff Johns' comic Geiger.
+In April 2021, Simien signed on to direct a new film adaptation of the Disney theme park attraction The Haunted Mansion.
+Haunted Mansion was released on July 28, 2023 to mostly negative reviews from critics and was a box office bomb.
+More recently, Simien signed an overall deal with Paramount Television Studios, under which he began adapting Geoff Johns's comic Geiger for television.

+In July 2023, Simien revealed he had not been given any updates on Lando since 2020.
+Later that month, it was reported that Simien had departed Lando due to commitments to Haunted Mansion.
+Donald Glover and his brother Stephen were revealed as his replacements.
+Earlier the same day, however, an interview was published between Simien and The Hollywood Reporter, where Simien said "I am attached, I think, but I don't really know" when asked if he was still writing Lando.
+He knew it was very possible he had been quietly fired, saying "Am I too Black?
+Am I too queer?
+And people just don't want to say that?"

 Influences

 While Simien has been compared to director Spike Lee, Simien says he does not welcome this comparison because he does not want to be "the next Spike Lee" but instead "the next Justin Simien" (although he does credit Lee's Do the Right Thing with "showing him that it's possible to make these types of black films").
 Simien also counts Woody Allen and Ingmar Bergman among his influences.

 Personal life

 At the 2014 Sundance Film Festival premiere of Dear White People, Simien publicly announced he is gay.

+On Celebrity Family Feud season 9, episode 3, portrait photographer/comedian Rick Proctor was identified as Simien’s husband.